Important information on entry and residence for people fleeing Ukraine

 Important: Accommodation in a state facility does not obligate you to apply for asylum.
 However, the state authorities are obligated to provide you with everything you need.

-Furthermore, on booking.com, you can find free or affordable hotel rooms for a few days throughout Europe.
+Furthermore, on booking.com, you can find affordable hotel rooms for a few days throughout Europe.

 Important: With a residence permit according to Section 24 of the Residence Act or as an asylum seeker, you are generally not allowed to choose your place of residence yourself.
 You can find out more about this in the “Residence” section.